 #6.
 Habbo Hotel

 Habbo launched in 2000.
-Build hotel rooms, decorate them, and socialize.
-No pets.
-The economy runs on Habbo Coins.
+You build hotel rooms, decorate them, and socialize.
+There’s no pet to feed, but the room-building loop is a clear cousin of Webkinz, and the economy runs on Habbo Coins.

-According to Habbo’s safety page, moderation combines automated keyword filtering with human moderators who review reported content.
-However, Habbo is less strictly moderated than Animal Jam and skews toward teens and young adults, so it’s not the right pick for children under 12 without active parental monitoring.
+According to Habbo’s safety page, moderation combines automated keyword filtering with human moderators reviewing reported content.
+Habbo skews older than Animal Jam, so it isn’t the right pick for under-12s without active parental monitoring.

 The game runs in a browser and as a mobile app.
-The free tier covers a basic room and full social access.
-Paid Habbo Club membership (around $5/month) unlocks rare furniture, exclusive animations, and a larger room footprint.
-Our full guide to games like Habbo covers more virtual social worlds if this style appeals to you.
+The free tier covers a basic room and full social access; Habbo Club ($5 per month) unlocks rare furniture, exclusive animations, and a larger room footprint.
+Our full guide to games like Habbo covers more virtual social worlds in this style.

 Best for: Teens who want a social-first game without a pet mechanic.